 - Understand and appreciate the oral, mobile and visual elements of drama

-- Appreciate and analyse special features of languages that differentiate literary texts from non-literary ones
+- Appreciate and analyze special features of languages that differentiate literary texts from non-literary ones

-- Identify the elements of style such as humour, pathos, satire, and irony, etc.
+- Identify the elements of style such as humor, pathos, satire, and irony, etc.

 - Make notes from various resources for the purpose of developing the extracted ideas into sustained pieces of writing

 Listening and Speaking

 Speaking needs a very strong emphasis and is an important objective leading to professional competence.
 Hence, the testing of oral skills must be made an important component of the overall testing pattern.
 To this end, speaking and listening skills are overtly built into the material to guide the teachers in the actualization of the skills.

 Students are expected to develop the ability:

 - To listen to lectures and talks and to be able to extract relevant and useful information for a specific purpose.